xgnit/evolutionary-reinforcement-neural-network-autonomous-car/readme.md

-# An self learning autonomous vehicle based on evolutionary neural network and reinforcement learning neural network
+# A self driving vehicle based on evolutionary neural network and reinforcement learning neural network

 This program is mean to demonstrate how a self learning autonomous vehicle works, with either evolutionary algorithm or reinforcement learning.
 That means you can switch between these two methodes.